-Our standard Zen Garden installation includes Zen Garden sand/gravel & 3 boulders.
+Our standard Zen Garden installation includes Zen Garden sand/gravel & 3 rocks/boulders.

 All of our Zen gardens include: excavation, weed barrier, compacted base, and Zen Gravel.
 Our installations start at $15/sf.

 Water features, bridges, stone temples are not part of our standard packages, but can be added.
 You can also opt to purchase these items prior to your installation date.